grafana/grafana-infinity-datasource/docs/sources/setup/provisioning.md

 ## More examples

-For more examples of provisioning such as `oauth2`, etc, use provisioning section of the infinity datasource config.
-You will be able to generate provisioning file by manually configuring the datasource.
+For more examples of provisioning such as `oauth2`, etc, use provisioning section of the Infinity data source config.
+You will be able to generate provisioning file by manually configuring the data source.

 ## Generate provisioning yaml file

-Once can manually configure the datasource and verified it is working, you can generate the provisioning yaml file from the datasource config page itself.
+Once can manually configure the data source an you have verified it is working, you can generate the provisioning YAML file from the data source config page itself.
 Look for `Provisioning Script` button at the bottom of the config page inside **more** section.